 Vancouver Island Wedding Catering: Do's, Don'ts & Top Local Picks

-When it comes to feeding your people on the big day, you want food that hits the flavour, fits your vibe, and doesn’t lead to regrets (or hangry guests).
+When it comes to feeding your people on the big day, you want food that hits the flavour, fits your vibe, and doesn't lead to regrets (or hangry guests).
 We double-check everything on WeddingHelp.
-Vendors apply or get added by word-of-mouth/local research, and profiles are claimable by their owners, so details stay fresh.
+Vendors apply or get added by word-of-mouth and local research, and profiles are claimable by their owners, so details stay fresh.

 If you're here because you're deciding between plated dinners or food trucks, rustic buffet vs elegant sit-down, or "how many vegan options do I need?", this guide has you.
 Plus, you can see live caterer listings here: Browse Wedding Caterers